Last updated: November 5, 2020

 How to Become a Permanent Resident of Canada

-As stated, the most difficult step in the entire Canadian citizenship process is the first: obtaining permanent residence in Canada.
-Canada has a rather strict immigration system.
-Each year, the Canadian government only allows around 300,000 individuals to permanently relocate to the country.
+As we said before, the most difficult step in the entire Canadian citizenship process is the first one: obtaining permanent residence in Canada.

 For most permanent residency applications, you must first fill out an Express Entry profile.
 This portion of the application is free.
 Your points will then be calculated based on the information shared in your profile.

-In all other cases, you can expect the following as part of the Express Entry application process:
+In all other cases, you can expect the following eligibility requirements to stand as part of the Express Entry application process:

-It may not be easy to get permanent residency in Canada, but the federal government does offer one pathway for high-value investors willing to invest at least $2 million in a government-controlled venture capital fund.
-I’m not going to lie to you, the application process can be time-consuming, expensive, and long, but I’ve broken it down into a few easy steps.
+It may not be easy to get permanent residency in Canada, but the federal government does offer one pathway for high-value investors willing to put in at least $2 million in a government-controlled venture capital fund.

 Immigrant Investor Venture Capital (IIVC) Pilot Program (Federal)